naveenkumarvr/learning_go/learning_by_doing/databases/basic-db/Readme.md

     ```

 ## How to Run this Program
-- First initiate go with go init `go mod init example.com/go-basic`
+- First initiate go module with go init `go mod init example.com/go-basic`
-- Then download all the library using tidy `go mod tidy `
+- Then download and add all dependencies using tidy `go mod tidy `
 - Then you can directly run the program using `go run main.go`